 2mm steel axle for Tipping Bucket flip flop

 Battery power poses even more challenges, but a larger battery charged by a solar panel is a viable option these days.
-Designing ultra low power electronic gear is a specialist area.
+Designing ultra low power electronic gear is a specialist area and would require an article on its own.

 Printing times with 0.4mm nozzle, 30% fill and Support